 When to use Bimodal

-If the company specializes in both long- and short-term projects that require different development and management approaches, Bimodal might be the right choice.
-This framework is about keeping the balance between maintaining IT system infrastructure and driving innovations.
+If the company specializes in long- and short-term projects requiring different development and management approaches, Bimodal IT might be the right choice.
+This framework is about keeping the balance between supporting stable IT infrastructure and driving innovations.
 Mode 1 ensures a predictable roadmap for legacy system maintenance and infrequent modifications.
 At the same time, Mode 2 enables effective experimentation, prototyping, and rapid development.

 Lean: Eliminating Waste in Software Engineering

-According to the latest estimates, 17 percent of organizations adopt Lean.
-Its popularity decreased from 2015 to 2016.
-Nevertheless, this framework remains one of the 5 most widely used Agile frameworks.
-Having the same origins as Kanban, the approach started as a technique applied to physical manufacturing.
-It stemmed from Toyota Production System as a management approach aimed at “making the vehicles ordered by customers in the quickest and most efficient way, in order to deliver the vehicles as quickly as possible.”
+According to the latest estimates, the adoption of Lean among companies using Agile increased from just 2 percent in 2015 to 10 percent in 2022.T Having the same origins as Kanban, the approach started as a technique applied to physical manufacturing.
+It stemmed from the Toyota Production System as a management approach aimed at “making the vehicles ordered by customers in the quickest and most efficient way, in order to deliver the vehicles as quickly as possible.”

-Now let’s have a closer look at these principles.
+Now, let’s have a closer look at each of them.

-Eliminating waste.
-In terms of a project, a term “waste” refers to anything that is not adding the value to the project and thus should be eliminated.
-In software engineering, this can be idle time, unnecessary features, or defects.
+Eliminate waste.
+In terms of software development, the word “waste” refers to anything that is not adding value to the project and thus should be eliminated.
+This can be idle time, unnecessary features, or defects.

 Amplify learning and create knowledge.
 In Lean, software development is perceived as an ongoing learning process.
 Developers don’t usually write clear code on the first try.
 After having detected and fixed errors, they write an improved variation of the previous code.
 Engineers gain knowledge during development by solving problems and producing code variations.
 So, the best way to improve the software development environment is to amplify learning.

 Decide as late as possible.
-Late decisions are more informed ones because they are based on facts.
-Keeping in mind that technologies become obsolete increasingly faster, delaying an irreversible design decision is a wise move.
+Late decisions are more informed because they are based on facts.
+Since technologies become obsolete increasingly faster, delaying an irreversible design decision is a wise move.
 A major strategy for making commitments late is to reserve the capacity for the change in the system.